FeatureBaseDB/www/content/blog/why-oci.md

 across their compute and memory optimized instances.
 Interestingly, the compute optimized instances are winning at what are probably the 3 simplest queries while the r5 instances are dominating some of the heavier queries.
-The OCI HPC instances snuck in on one of the 3 field group by queries, and Azure's compute optimized Standard_F32s won the long segmentation query.
+The OCI HPC instances snuck in on one of the 3 field "Group By" queries, and Azure's compute optimized Standard_F32s won the long segmentation query.

+To get an idea of how much variation there is between the hardware types, this is the relative performance of each configuration for one of the "Group By"
+queries:

 ![RawGroupByPerf](/img/blog/why-oci/raw-query-perf-horizontal.png)
 *Group By Cab, Year, Passengers*